Gods and Goddesses

 Why are sea deities like Teles important in Greek mythology?

 Sea deities like Teles were important because the ancient Greeks relied heavily on the sea for trade, travel, and food.
-They worshipped these gods to seek protection, favorable winds, and calm waters for their voyages.
+They worshiped these gods to seek protection, favorable winds, and calm waters for their voyages.

 What can we learn from the stories of sea deities like Teles?